ErenHistarion/gc-tracker-fr/README.md

 ## TODO
 - **Add PCComponentes**: Integrate PCComponentes as a new source for product data.
-- **Save results into a database instead of overwriting a spreadsheet**: Implement a database to store results, ensuring data persistence and easier querying.
-- **Improve the method of listing URLs to check (database as well?)**: Enhance URL management by storing and retrieving URLs from a database, allowing for better organization and scalability.
 - **Automatically detect products in a store**: Implement a feature to automatically detect and list products available in a store, enhancing the application's functionality and ease of use.
 - **Optionally generate affiliate links for content creators**: Add functionality to generate affiliate links for products, enabling content creators to earn commissions.
 - **Create a user interface**: Develop a user-friendly interface to interact with the application, making it accessible to non-technical users.